 After the study is completed, the technologist will tally the number of times that breathing is impaired during sleep and then grade the severity of sleep apnea.
 In some cases, a multiple sleep latency test is performed on the day after the overnight test to measure how quickly you fall asleep.
 In this test, patients are given several opportunities to fall asleep during the course of a day when they normally would be awake.

 How Is Central Sleep Apnea Treated?

-If central sleep apnea is associated with some other condition, such as congestive heart failure, that condition is treated.
+If central sleep apnea is associated with some other condition, such as congestive heart failure, that condition is treated, if possible.